MECA-482-Project/Draft-/README.md

    <h4> Control System Design of Low Impact Treadmill</h4>
 </center>

-## 1. Introduction
-The actively damped treadmill system consists of a treadmill and suspension system which reduces the peak reaction force felt by an object impacting the treadmill.
-The control is achieved by tuning the damping and spring coefficients in the suspension system, taking into account the spring and damping coefficients of the frame itself.
-The Project Team’s goal is to develop a comprehensive solution (explained in more details in the deliverables section) to reduce the impact for any weight within the limits.

 #### Table of Contents
 - [1.
 Introduction](#1-Introduction)
 - [2.
 Control Theory Modeling](#2-Control-Theory-Modeling)